Jordan Tell

-Jordan Tell (born 10 June 1997) is a Guadeloupean professional footballer who plays as forward for club Concarneau.
+Jordan Tell (born 10 June 1997) is a Guadeloupean professional footballer who plays as forward for Japanese side FC Gifu.
 A former youth international for France, he plays for the Guadeloupe team.

 Club career

 In July 2020, Tell joined Clermont.
 On 31 January 2022, Tell signed a 1.5-year contract with Grenoble.
 On 1 September 2023, he transferred to Laval.

 International career

 Tell was born in Guadeloupe, and opted to play for France as a youth international.
 In March 2023, he decided to play for the Guadeloupe team.